Samoset

 Samoset (also Somerset, c.
 1590 – c.
-1653) was an Abenaki sagamore and the first Native American to make contact with the Pilgrims of Plymouth Colony.
-He startled the colonists on March 16, 1621, by walking into Plymouth Colony and greeting them in English, saying "Welcome, Englishmen."
+1653) was an Abenaki sagamore and the first American Indian to make contact with the Pilgrims of Plymouth Colony in New England.
+He startled the colonists on March 16, 1621 by walking into Plymouth Colony and greeting them in English, saying "Welcome, Englishmen."

 History

-Samoset was a sagamore (subordinate chief) of an Eastern Abenaki tribe that resided in what now is Maine.
+Samoset was a sagamore, or subordinate chief, of an Eastern Abenaki tribe that resided in Maine.
 An English fishing camp had been established in the Gulf of Maine, where Samoset learned some English from fishermen who came to fish off Monhegan Island, coming to know most local ship captains by name.

 The Abenaki language is an Algonquian language related to the Massachusett language of the Nauset and Wampanoag people of the area around Plymouth Colony, and Samoset was visiting Wampanoag chief Massasoit at the time of the historic event.
 He entered the settlement at Plymouth on March 16, 1621, greeted the colonists in English, and asked for beer.
 He spent the night with the Pilgrims on that occasion, then returned at another time with five other Indians who brought deer skins to trade.
 It was a Sunday and the colonists declined to trade that day, but they offered the men some food.
-Samoset came back on March 22, 1621, with Squanto, the last remaining member of the Patuxet tribe.
+Samoset came back on March 22, 1621 with Squanto, the last remaining member of the Patuxet tribe.
 Squanto spoke much better English than Samoset, and he arranged a meeting with Massasoit.